In Rainbows: Digital

 In early October 2007, a Radiohead spokesperson reported that most downloaders paid "a normal retail price" for the digital version of In Rainbows, and that most fans had pre-ordered the limited edition.
 Citing a source close to the band, Gigwise reported that In Rainbows had sold 1.2 million digital copies before its retail release; this was dismissed by Radiohead's co-manager Bryce Edge as "exaggerated".

-According to research released in November 2007 by the market research firm Comscore, downloaders paid an average of $2.26 per download globally, and 62% of downloaders paid nothing.
+According to research released in November 2007 by the market research firm Comscore, downloaders paid an average of US$2.26 per download globally, and 62% of downloaders paid nothing.
 Of those who paid, the average paid was $6 globally, with 12% paying between $8 and $12, around the typical cost of an album on iTunes.
-Radiohead dismissed the report as "wholly inaccurate", but said that the results had been good.
+Radiohead dismissed the report as "wholly inaccurate", but said the results had been good.
 Another survey, conducted by the industry organisation Record of the Day, found that 28.5% of those who downloaded the album paid nothing or £0.01 and the average price per download was £3.88.
-In December 2007, Yorke said that Radiohead had made more money from digital sales of In Rainbows than the digital sales of all previous Radiohead albums combined.
+In December 2007, Yorke said that Radiohead had made more money from digital sales of In Rainbows than the digital sales of their previous albums combined.

 In October 2008, one year after the release, Warner Chappell reported that although most people paid nothing for the download, prerelease sales for In Rainbows had been more profitable than the total sales of Hail to the Thief and that the limited edition had sold 100,000 copies.
 In 2009, Wired reported that Radiohead had made an "instantaneous" £3 million from the album.
 Pitchfork saw this as proof that, thanks to their fans, "Radiohead could release a record on the most secretive terms, basically for free, and still be wildly successful, even as industry profits continued to plummet."

-According to the media measurement company BigChampagne, on the day of release, around 400,000 copies of In Rainbows were pirated via torrent.
-It had been shared 2.3 million times by 3 November 2007.
-At its peak, it was shared many times more than the second-most shared album released in the same period.
-Some piracy came from users driven to torrents after the official website overloaded.